-To celebrate Father’s Day, here are quotes from Dad plus the best-loved memories from his six kids, thirteen grand-children and three great grand-children.
+To celebrate Father’s Day, here’s some quotes from my Dad plus some of the best-loved memories from his six kids, thirteen grandchildren and now…six great-grandchildren!
 I hope I counted correctly.
-We all know Dad does math in his head.
+We all know Dad did math in his head.

 1) “It will build character!”
-Usually said when things didn’t go the way we planned.
+Usually announced when things didn’t go the way we planned.

 3) “There’s plenty of fish in the sea.”
 It’s true; I found the best fish.
 Tossed the others back.